SystemsApproach/ops/control.rst

-    *The Runtime Control system described in this chapter adopts a similar approach, but instead of defining the models in Python (as with Django) or Ruby (as with Ruby on Rails), we define models using a declarative language—YANG—which is in turn used to generate a programmatic API.
+    *The Runtime Control system described in this chapter adopts a similar approach, but instead of defining the models in Python (as with Django) or Ruby (as with Ruby on Rails), we define models using a declarative language (YANG) which is in turn used to generate a programmatic API.
 This API can then be invoked from (1) a GUI, which is itself typically built using another framework, such as AngularJS; (2) a CLI; or (3) a closed-loop